samarh/samarh.github.io/_pages/dm.md

 More formally, "A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E." - [Tom Mitchell](www.cs.cmu.edu/~tom/) (1999)

-The essence of ML is:
+*The essence of Machine Learning:*
 * A pattern exists
 * We cannot pin it down mathematically
 * But we do have data on it

-The process:
+*The learning process:*

 1. You feed the data to a learning algorithm
-2. The learning algorithm then spits out a hypothesis
+2. The learning algorithm spits out a hypothesis
-3. You then give the hypothesis a fresh input and it should ideally give you a reasonable output
+3. You give the hypothesis a fresh input and it should ideally give you a reasonable output

-Types of Machine Learning:
+*Types of Machine Learning:*

 1. Supervised learning
     * Regression (e.g. stock market prediction)